Get

 The better your dog’s diet, the better the coat quality, which can help lessen the shedding.
 Giving your dog high-quality dog food is essential – food that contains omega fatty acids will help to keep their coats moisturized.

-If you believe your dog has skin issues, like overly dry skin, speak to your vet.
+If you believe your dog has skin issues, like overly dry skin, speak to a vet.
 They can check your dog out and give you advice on the kind of food you are using or if there might be an allergy problem.
 There are also supplements you can add to your dog’s food.

 7. Go to a Professional